y3owk1n/govim/README.md

 **Default hotkey:** `Cmd+Shift+Space`

 1. Press the hotkey
-2. Clickable elements display hint labels (e.g., "AA", "AB", "AC")
+2. Clickable elements display hint labels (e.g., "AA", "AB", "AC") - You can also use `delete` just like in vimium if you type something wrong, instead of needing to reactivate the hint again.
-3. Type the label to click that element
+3. Type the label to left click that element
+4. Restore cursor to previous position (if enabled)

-4. Press `Esc` to cancel
+Press `esc` anytime to quit the hint selection.

 ### Hint Mode (Action Selection)